-Until April 2017, Ferrellgas utilized a structure that included two reportable segments which included propane operations and related equipment sales segment and midstream operations - crude oil logistics segment.
-The results from midstream operations - water solutions segment, were reported within Corporate and other.
-As a result of a change in the way management is evaluating results and allocating resources, results of the water solutions business are now included in the Midstream operations segment for all periods presented.
+Until April 2018, Ferrellgas reported two reportable segments which included propane operations and related equipment sales segment and midstream operations.
+During July 2018, Ferrellgas sold substantially all of the midstream operations.
+As a result of a change in the way management is evaluating results and allocating resources, results of the Midstream operations business are now included in the Corporate and other operations for all periods presented and our only reportable segment is Propane operations and related equipment sales.

-Following is a summary of segment information for the years ended July 31, 2017, 2016 and 2015.
+Following is a summary of segment information for the years ended July 31, 2018, 2017 and 2016.